Green Bean Stew (Braised Green Beans)

 Recipe Notes & Possible Variations

 • Use your choice of green beans.
-The flat green beans that I used are slightly tougher, so great for a braised green beans dish.
+The flat green beans that I used are slightly tougher, so they are great for a braised green bean dish.
 However, string beans, french green beans, and runner beans/ flat beans all work.

 • Depending on what green beans you use, you may need to de-string them before use.
 Otherwise, the fibrous strings can be quite unpleasant to eat.